-To support children to thrive, our vision is that all foster carers should be part of the children's social care workforce and equal and valued members of the team around the child.
+To support children to thrive, our vision is that all foster carers should be recognised as having a key role in decision making for children and should be treated as equal and valued members of the team around the child.
 Their skills, knowledge and expertise should be respected and valued.